What’s On

 Cat is a solitary animal, but as its home is devastated by a great flood, he finds refuge on a boat populated by various species and will have to team up with them despite their differences.

 FLOW is a stunning animated film directed by Gints Zilbalodis (Away).
-Already a winner of a Golden Globe for Best Animation, Flow has been nominated for two Baftas and two Oscars.
+Winner of a Golden Globe for Best Animation and the Academy Award for Best Animated Feature.

 EVENT CINEMA | André Rieu’s 75th Birthday Celebration: The Dream Continues (U)